Iran intensifies crackdown on Kurdish areas as protests rage | Law-Order

 While many officials have struck an uncompromising tone, a top adviser to Supreme Leader Ayatollah Ali Khamenei has been cited as questioning whether police should be enforcing headscarf-wearing - rare criticism of state efforts to impose the hijab.
 Human rights groups have reported more than 200 killed in the crackdown on the protests, which have been particularly intense in Kurdish regions where security forces have put down unrest by the Kurdish minority in the past.

+“They have no mercy, they just shoot randomly.
+Shops are closed.
+At night our city turns to a war zone.
+With people throwing stones and security forces shooting at them,” Marivan said.
+With eight million to 10 million Kurds living in Iran, Tehran fears pressure for secession will grow among a minority with a long history of struggle for its political rights.

+Rights groups say Kurds, who form about 10% of the population, face discrimination along with other religious and ethnic minorities under Iran's Shi'ite clerical establishment.
+Tehran denies the allegation.

 A source in Sanandaj told Reuters riot police were searching houses and arresting dozens of young people, describing the situation as very tense with hundreds of police officers on the city's streets.
-"We have information from Baneh and Saqez as well.
-They have arrested dozens of young people since yesterday, including teenagers," added the source, who declined to be identified because of fears for their safety.
+The person declined to be identified because of fears for their safety.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)